Waste Reduction, Recycling & Composting

 Waste Management of Alameda Countyis the franchised hauler for trash, recycling and compostables collection for businesses and residents, as well as most construction and demolition waste.
 Click on a link below for more information:

-Service brochures for single family, multi-family, small business
+To review or print, here are service brochures for single family, multi-family, business

 Alameda County Mandatory Recycling Ordinance